corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

 * `autoAcceptEnabled`
   * This flag toggles auto accepting of network parameter changes.
   If a network operator issues a network parameter change which modifies only auto-acceptable options and this behaviour is enabled then the changes will be accepted without any manual intervention from the node operator.
-See :doc:`network-map` for more information on the update process and current auto-acceptable parameters.
-Set to `false` to disable.
+See [Network map](../../network/network-map.md) for more information on the update process and current auto-acceptable parameters.
+Set to ``false`` to disable.
   * Default: true
 * `excludedAutoAcceptableParameters`
   * List of auto-acceptable parameter names to explicitly exclude from auto-accepting.
 Allows a node operator to control the behaviour at a more granular level.